Jermaine0Forbes/Javascript-Reference/react/readme.md

 import {createStore, applyMiddleware} from 'redux';
 import thunk from "redux-thunk";
 import logger from "redux-logger";
-import {Provider,useDispatch, useSelector} from "react-redux";
+import {Provider} from "react-redux";
+import Counter from "./Counter";

 const initState = {
   counter: 0